bryanforbes/generator-dojo/README.md

 ### Dojo

-Sets up a new Dojo applicatoin, generating all of the boilerplate to get started.
+Sets up a new Dojo application, generating all of the boilerplate to get started.
 The application generator also optionally installs Dijit, DojoX, dgrid, and Stylus.

 Example:
 ```bash